d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 Second, after a period of taking the medicine, you will need to measure the two groups' math understanding by the same metrics, such as letting the volunteers do the same tests after learning a new math formula.
 Then, you can collect their performance and compare the results.
 In this case, our null hypothesis will be that there is no difference between the two groups, and our alternate will be that there is.

 This is still not fully formal.
 There are many details you have to think of carefully.
 For example, what is the suitable metrics to test their math understanding ability?
 How many volunteers for your test so you can be confident to claim the effectiveness of your medicine?
 How long should you run the test?
 How do you decide if there is a difference between the two groups?
-Do you care about the average performance only, or do you also the range of variation of the scores.
+Do you care about the average performance only, or also the range of variation of the scores?
 And so on.

 In this way, hypothesis testing provides a framework for experimental design and reasoning about certainty in observed results.
 If we can now show that the null hypothesis is very unlikely to be true, we may reject it with confidence.